What is the procurement life cycle?

 3. Negotiate contract terms with selected suppliers

-After choosing your preferred suppliers, the next step in the process is to negotiate contract terms with them.
-This stage is crucial in reaching a price that’s fair for both parties and is an opportunity to build any additional payment term features that you want to take advantage of (like dynamic discounting or supply chain finance) into the contract.
+After choosing your preferred potential suppliers, the next step in the procurement process is to negotiate contract terms with them.
+Contract negotiation is crucial in reaching a price that’s fair for both parties and is an opportunity to build any additional payment term features that you want to take advantage of (like dynamic discounting or supply chain finance) into the contract.

 Before entering negotiations, analyze any previous contracts to identify opportunities that will enable you to streamline costs and save money.
 If your previous agreements were expensive or had unrealistic terms, use this knowledge to iron out the finer details of prospective deals in the future.